thatsn0tmysite/tget/README.md

-      --concurrency int        concurrency level (default 10) -c, --conf string            .torrc template file to use --continue               attempt to continue a previously interrupted download -C, --cookies string         cookie(s) to include in all requests -d, --data string            body of request to send -f, --follow-redirect        follow HTTP redirects -F, --from-file              download from files instead of urls
+      --concurrency int        concurrency level (default 10) -c, --conf string            .torrc template file to use --continue               attempt to continue a previously interrupted download -b, --cookies string         cookie(s) to include in all requests -d, --data string            body of request to send -f, --follow-redirect        follow HTTP redirects -F, --from-file              download from files instead of urls